emqx/emqx-docs/en_US/getting-started/getting-started.md

 ### Dashboard Websocket tool

-EMQX dashboard comes with a builtin, websocket based MQTT client.
+EMQX dashboard comes with a built-in, websocket based MQTT client.

-Open Dashboard and enter the page of **Diagnose -> Websocket**, where you can use the MQTT over Websokcet client to quickly access EMQX.
+Visit dashboard URL in a web browser and enter the page of **Diagnose -> Websocket**, where you can use the MQTT over Websokcet client to quickly access EMQX.

 The Websocket page provides you with a simple but effective WebSocket client tool,